 Jane Austen Ball Dance Program

 Directions for the dances (in PDF format) can be found here, and will also be in the program booklets given to Ball attendees on May 4.
-Links in the above table are to videos of the dances.
-In many cases these are not polished performances, but they will give you a visual idea of how the dances go.
+Links in the above table are to videos of the dances, which will give you a visual idea of how the dances go.
 All dances will be taught and prompted during the Ball.

 Dancers must already be familiar with English Country Dancing.
-We strongly encourage dancers to take advantage of our April Sunday afternoon prep sessions and study the Ball instructions & videos online, as there will be limited teaching during the Ball.
+We strongly encourage dancers to take advantage of our April Sunday afternoon prep sessions and to study the Ball instructions & videos online, as we try for limited teaching during the Ball.
 Dancers will give themselves—and their partners—the greatest pleasure if they are thoroughly familiar with the afternoon’s program before the Ball.

 Hospitality & Housing

 We can accommodate a limited number of out of town visitors in the homes of local dancers.
 See Contact information.
 A list of area hotels is available here.

 Raffle & Auction